Warranty & Insurance for New Builds

 How long is the warranty on a new build?

-As explained above, a standard new build warranty is a 10-year building insurance policy covering the finished property for 10 years from the date on the completion certificate.
+A standard new build warranty is a 10-year building insurance policy covering the finished property for 10 years from the date on the completion certificate.

 However, if you buy an off-plan new build home, the builder or developer should already have set up a structural warranty for you as the buyer.
-In addition to the ten years of cover from completion, the policy should also protect your deposit in case contractors go bust before finishing the build.

 Our detailed surveys could also help you with making a ‘snag list’ of faults that need fixing before you move in, so everything is ready for you to settle right in.